whage/thesis/thesis.md

 To summarize the thoughts of the authors above: a language can be called safe if every program written in it that can reach execution is well behaved.
 A well behaved program is one that does not produce forbidden / untrapped errors.
 Informally, safe languages are often referred to as "strongly typed".
+In a theoretical context, "type soundness" is usually used instead of safety but the two are more or less synonyms.

 ### Preservation and progress
-Formally, a language can be called type safe if the following properties hold:
+Formally, a language can be called "type safe" or "sound" if the following properties hold:

 \begin{enumerate}
   \item If $e : \tau$ and $e \rightarrow e'$, then $e' : \tau$